EENI Global Business School.

 Online Student Master in International Business

-The Subject “Hans Kung” belongs to the following Online Higher Educational Programs taught by EENI Global Business School:
+The Subject “Hans Kung's proposal on principles of a global ethic” belongs to the following Online Programs taught by EENI Global Business School:

 Course: Christianity & Business.

-Learning materials in Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study Master Doctorate in International Business in Spanish Hans Kung Study, Course Master Doctorate in International Business in French Hans Kung Masters Foreign Trade in Portuguese Hans Kung.
+Languages: Masters, Doctorate, International Business, English or Study Master Doctorate in International Business in Spanish Hans Kung Study Doctorate in International Business in French Hans Kung Masters Foreign Trade in Portuguese Hans Kung.

 Harmony of Religions.
 Sri Ramakrishna Principle and Global Business